bartolomej/fri-flowser-playground/README.md

 This is an example implementation of the [Flowser playground](https://github.com/onflow/developer-grants/issues/260), which will replace the current [Flow playground](https://play.flow.com/).

+> Note: This was a prototype project.
+Development continued on [flow-wasm](https://github.com/onflowser/flow-wasm) and [flowser](https://github.com/onflowser/flowser) repos.

 ## Features

 - Clone project from Github